 Janet is a former high school history teacher turned writer, who according to her blog, has notched up more than 340 articles in 44 magazines and journals.
 She writes on BC history, social justice issues and art.
 And if you can’t afford a subscription to BC History, Janet often posts her articles on this blog.

 7. Past Tense

 Lani Russwurm gets my vote for the most knowledgeable history guy in the city.
 His blogs are always entertaining, highly researched, and I’m forever learning something new and wishing that I’d thought of it first.
 As well as his Past Tense blog, Lani wrote Vancouver was Awesome and is behind the Forbidden Vancouver blog.

-I’m seriously intimidated by Angela Eidinger’s qualifications.
+I’m seriously intimidated by Andrea Eidinger’s qualifications.
 She has a BA in history from McGill, a doctorate of philosophy in history from UVic, and is currently teaching at UBC.
-Angela does a roundup of history news each week, and has a great list of resources on her site such as the Canadian Historians Guide to Twitter and a Holiday Gift Guide for Historians.
+Andrea does a roundup of history news each week, and has a great list of resources on her site such as the Canadian Historians Guide to Twitter and a Holiday Gift Guide for Historians.